RouninMedia/DaNIS3H-Declarative-Events/README.md

 **DaNIS3H Declarative Events** enable multiple javascript event listeners (including multiple javascript event listeners of the same type) to be attached to DOM Elements while maintaining a _Separation of Concerns_.

+## Example 1

 Traditionally, in (old-school) javascript, we might implement the following inline click-handler:

-## Example 1
 ```
 <button type="button" class="myButton" onclick="myFunction1(); myFunction2();">Click Here</button>
 ```

-Alternatively, if we want to be a little more sophisticated and make our javascript _unobtrusive_ we might remove the inline click-handler above and use `addEventListener` instead:

 ## Example 2

+If we want to be a little more contemporary (and sophisticated) and make our javascript _unobtrusive_ we might remove the inline click-handler above and use `addEventListener` instead:

 ```
 <button type="button" class="myButton">Click Here</button>